0ut5ider/Eagle_Scanner_Misc/GPS_bag_to_NMEA_stream/README.md

 This python script needs to convert the ROS1 bag file format for a GPS stream into a NMEA data stream.
+There should be no dependence on ROS1 being installed on the system running this script.
+Use the "rosbags" python library by Ternaris to parse the bag file.

 Analysis of GPS ros bag file, shows the following: